AnggaR96s/Reforestation/README.md

-## The urge to sing the Lion King song is just a whim away.
+## Why do bananas have to put on sunscreen before they go to the beach?
+Because they might peel!